mne-tools/mne-python/doc/source/manual/AppReleaseNotes.rst

   to the File menu.

-- Added new browsing functionality using the mouse wheel or trackball, see Section 4.9.1.
+- Added new browsing functionality using the mouse wheel or trackball, see :ref:`BABIDADB`.

-- Added optional items to the topographical data displays, see Section 4.5.2.
+- Added optional items to the topographical data displays, see :ref:`CACBEHCD`.

-- Added an event list window, see Section 4.10.2.
+- Added an event list window, see :ref:`BABFDICC`.

-- Added an annotator window, see Section 4.10.4.
+- Added an annotator window, see :ref:`BABCIGGH`.

 - Keep events sorted by time.

-- User-defined events are automatically kept in a fif-format annotation file, see Section 4.10.
+- User-defined events are automatically kept in a fif-format annotation file, see :ref:`BABDFAHA`.

 - Added the delay parameter
-  to the averaging and covariance matrix estimation description files, see Sections 4.13.3 and 4.14.3.
+  to the averaging and covariance matrix estimation description files, see :ref:`CACHACHH` and :ref:`BABECIAH`.

 Detailed information on these changes can be found in Chapter 4.